Skip to main content

 • How we tested

-Games Workshop has been dishing out the surprises with some regularity this year, whether that's a whole new army in the amazing Helsmiths of Hashut models, the all-new, all-chunky edition of The Horus Heresy, or the company's epic-sounding plans for Kill Team.
+Games Workshop has been dishing out the surprises with some regularity in 2025, whether that's a whole new army in the amazing Helsmiths of Hashut models, the all-new, all-chunky edition of The Horus Heresy, or the company's epic-sounding plans for Kill Team.
 But one of the more recent surprises was the announcement of a new "Third Season" edition of Blood Bowl, the cult classic game of fantasy football.
 The new set will update the rules and, once again, includes two teams in the box – this time around Bretonnians and Tomb Kings.

 Features & design